 Source: Field survey, 2022

-Preference response for sex of the animal revealed male cattle (bulls) were most preferred by the respondents (80%).
-Bulls are usually used for fattening and for draft.
+Preference response for sex of the animal revealed male cattle (bulls) were more preferred by the respondents (80%).
+Bulls are usually used for fattening and draft.
 When used for fattening, the respondents perceive higher yields from bulls than female cattle (cows).
 A healthy cow is usually kept for breeding and milking.
 When pregnant or suckling, their feed conversion rate declines which makes them less attractive to fatteners and traders alike.
-Kinkpe, Rodrigue, Cokou, Jacob and Luc (2019) have also reported highest preference for bulls among cattle buyers in Benin Republic.
+Kinkpe, Rodrigue, Cokou, Jacob and Luc (2019) have also reported the highest preference for bulls among cattle buyers in Benin Republic.

-The age of cattle is estimated from their dentition (MCA, 2020).
+The age of cattle is estimated with the help of dentition (MCA, 2020).
 Very young animals also called yearlings or calves are usually less than a year old.
-Young adults range from 18 months to five years while old animals range from above five years.
+Young adults ranged from 18 months to five years while old animals ranged from above five years.
 Yearlings were not popular for consumption in Maiduguri as 30% and 39% least preferred and not preferred it respectively.
-This showed majority of the respondents would rather not buy calves for beef.
+This showed majority of the respondents did not like to buy calves for beef.
 Majority (87%) of the respondents mostly preferred young adult cattle.
-Beef from young adults are tender with a good appearance.
-This could make consumers prefer them to other age category.
-On the other hand, majority (52%) of cattle buyers did not prefer old animals.
+Beef from young adults is tender with a good appearance.
+This could make consumers prefer them to other age categories.
+On the other hand, the majority (52%) of cattle buyers did not prefer old animals.
 This could be attributed to their meat quality which is usually tough with less flavour.

 Body conformation was considered under three categories; good, average and poor.
-This intrinsic attribute can be determined by visual inspection of the animal.
+This intrinsic attribute is determined by visual inspection of the animal.
 Animals with good body conformation were the most endeared (mostly preferred by 91%).
 Cattle with big body size were mostly preferred by 72% of buyers, then followed by cattle with medium body size which were preferred by 80% of the buyers.
 Just as for good body conformation, buyers would prefer to buy animals with big body size unless they are not financially capable.
-Fatteners in particular would prefer animals with big body size as they usually show feed conversion faster than those with small body size.
+Fatteners in particular would prefer animals with big body size as they usually show feed conversion faster than those with smaller body size.
 Those buying for home consumption or for occasions may not emphasise on body size as criteria for selection.

 Rating for length of horn was not regarded by majority of the respondents, 56% were indifferent to whether the horn was short or long.
-Understandably, since horn is not directly consumed by the respondents they may not be interested in its nature.
-A few of the buyers however, rated long horn as mostly preferred (10%) and preferred (21%) attributes.
+Understandably, since the horn is not directly consumed by the respondents therefore, they may not be interested in its nature.
+A few of the buyers, however, rated long horn as mostly preferred (10%) and preferred (21%) attributes.
 These respondents could be traders and fatteners as size of horn is distinctive to some breeds.
 Those interested in certain breeds may be interested in the type of horns.

-More than half of the respondents revealed their liking for fat tailed cattle as shown by the responses of 49% and 10% as most preferred and preferred.
+More than half of the respondents revealed their liking for fat-tailed cattle as shown by the responses of 49% and 10% as most preferred and preferred.
 About 28% were indifferent to the nature of the animal’s tail.
 Generally, size of tail is one of the attributes used by traders to distinguish body condition and size.
 Just as tail type, the type of face whether large or thin can also be used in distinguishing animal size and body condition.
-Majority of the respondents mostly preferred large face in cattle and none of the respondents mostly preferred thin face.
+The majority of the respondents mostly preferred large faced cattle and none of the respondents preferred thin face.
 This showed that buyers would prefer to buy animals with large faces.